Galaxy clustering in the DESI Legacy Survey and its imprint on the CMB: Cross-correlation theory

 To measure the lensing and ISW signals associated with our galaxy sample, we will employ galaxy auto-clustering ($gg$) and the cross-correlations with CMB lensing ($g\kappa$) and with CMB temperature ($gT$).
 The theoretical predictions for these quantities in the $\Lambda$CDM model are as follows; we work in spherical harmonic space and follow the notation in \citet{Peacock2018}.
 The galaxy harmonic auto-correlation in the Limber--Kaiser approximation \citep{Limber1953, Kaiser1992} is given by

 where $b$ is galaxy bias, $\Delta^2(k,z)$ is the dimensionless matter power spectrum at redshift $z$ ($\Delta^2(k,z)=k^3P_{\delta\delta}(k,z)/2\pi^2$), and $p(z)$ is the redshift probability distribution function: $\int p(z)\, dz=1$.
 We use {\sc Halofit} \citep{Halofit1, Halofit2} as implemented in CAMB \citep{CAMB} to model the non-linear matter power spectrum.
 Note that the corresponding equation, (7), in \cite{Peacock2018} is misprinted and lacks the factor $\ell(\ell+1)/2\pi$.
 For the case of galaxy cross-correlations between different tomographic slices, $p^2(z)\rightarrow p_1(z)p_2(z)$ in Eq.~\ref{eq:clgg}, where $p_1(z)$ and $p_2(z)$ are the redshift probability distributions of the two slices.
 We would also in principle have different biases for the two slices, $b^2\rightarrow b_1 b_2$, although for tomographic slices with a single sample selection, the bias is purely a function of redshift.
+Note that the above theory ignores distortions from peculiar velocities and treats redshift as an exact radial coordinate.
+This would not be correct for shells with width $\sim 10\mpcoh$, but is negligible for the much thicker shells that we consider \citep{Nock2010}.

 Similarly, the theoretical galaxy-lensing convergence cross power spectrum is computed by

 where the lensing kernel is given by

 Finally, the galaxy ISW cross-correlation is given by $\Delta^2_{\delta\dot{\Phi}}(k,z)$ is the dimensionless matter-$\dot{\Phi}$ cross-power spectrum.
 In linear theory, it is given by